 This fun piece is now available in my shop (SOLD), and we even deliver to your door.
 Just message me for details.

-We hope you’ve enjoyed our card catalog project and want to inspire others to think outside the trash.
-Pinning and sharing shows love.
+In addition, we hope you’ve enjoyed our card catalog project and want to inspire others to think outside the trash.
+Also, pinning and sharing shows love.
 What is more, to get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 Until next time!

 WAIT!
 You don’t want to leave until you see what my fabulous blogger friends have recreated for you!

 |Confessions of a Serial DIYer